tytydraco/yessleep/out/I_was_forced_to_go_whale_watching_what_appeared_wasnt_a_whale.md

 We all rushed to the other end of the boat in a panic.
 The slamming continued for another minute before stopping.
 Greg was the first to walk towards the stern of the boat, but as he cautiously made his approach I felt a splash of water coming from behind and was hit by a large object before falling into the ocean along with two of the whale watchers.

 Before I knew it I was looking up at the sky as I sank beneath the waves.
 The clouds rippled and shrank as my mind began to race.
 I held my breath from fear rather than from holding it under water.
 Everywhere I turned I just saw blue, then the creature's figure suddenly appeared from within the veil of blue, like it just materialized from nothing.
 At first it just looked like a blurry speck in the distance, but soon it swam towards me like a torpedo.
-Jonesy's upper half was still attached to its head, but with the force the creature was swimming at the corpse worked against its jet flow and came off.
+The man's upper half was still attached to its head, but with the force the creature was swimming at the corpse worked against its jet flow and came off.

-As Jonesy's corpse began to float down to the abyss I could see that he was hollow on the inside.
+As the man's corpse began to float down to the abyss I could see that he was hollow on the inside.

  The creature propelled its flippers with great speed, its jaws opening as it got closer to me.
 I thought I was done for.
 It passed by me and instead snatched one of the whale watchers that had been flung overboard along with me and missed the other.
 Have you ever heard someone scream bloody murder underwater?
 It's like someone's voice is being held back by an unknown presence.
 No sound could be made that wasn't muffled and bubbly.